lucashode/mdu_documentation/README.md

     length: 0.5
     physics: False

-class CivilianDrone(Drone):
+class CivilianDrone(FlyingObject):
     blueprint: Uniform(*blueprints.civiliandroneModels)

-class MilitaryDrone(Drone):
+class MilitaryDrone(FlyingObject):
     blueprint: Uniform(*blueprints.militarydroneModels)

+class Birds(FlyingObject):
+    blueprint: Uniform(*blueprints.birdModels)
 ```

-This way we can spawn Military/Civilian Drones and gave them the DroneBehavior.
+This way we can spawn Military/Civilian Drones and birds and gave them the FlyingBehavior.

-By the way this is expendable for new kinds of flying objects like birds for examples.

 ## Bounding Boxes and Labelling

 One of the objectives of this project was to generate datasets to train machine learning models.
-To do so, we need labelled images, with the position of every important objects on the image.
+To do so, we need labelled images, with the position of every objects of interest on the image.

-The advantage of carla is that it can generate the images and the labels automatically.
+The advantage of Carla is that it can generate the images and the labels at the same time automatically.
 To do that I followed this tutorial on the Carla documentation : https://carla.readthedocs.io/en/latest/tuto_G_bounding_boxes/

 ### With Python API

-The script "bounding_boxes.py" is a basic application of this tutorial.
+The script "bounding_boxes.py" is a basic application of the previous tutorial.
 1. It first create a car and place a camera on it and make it drive.
 2. It creates 50 other cars and make them all drive.
 3. Every sensor_ticks, the script gets a new image from the camera